irrdnet/irrd/docs/admins/configuration.rst

   can be retrieved.
 Supports FTP or local file URLs.
   |br| **Default**: not defined, no imports attempted
   |br| **Change takes effect**: see ``import_source``.
-* ``sources.{name}.import_timer``: the time between two updates, either by full import or NRTM.
+* ``sources.{name}.import_timer``: the time between two attempts to retrieve updates from a mirrored source, either by full import or NRTM.
 This is particularly significant for sources that do not offer an NRTM stream, as they will instead run a full import every time this timer expires.
 The default is rather frequent for sources that work exclusively with periodic full imports.
 The minimum effective time is 15 seconds, and this is also the granularity of the timer.
   |br| **Default**: 300
   |br| **Change takes effect**: after SIGHUP
 * ``sources.{name}.object_class_filter``: a list of object classes that will be mirrored.
 Objects of other RPSL object